-Using this revealed-preference approach, Herin (1986) estimated the compliance costs of E.U.
-RoOs for Central European countries at 5 percent; Cadot et al., (2005) found 2 percent for NAFTA.
-Manchin and Pelkmans-Balaoing (2007) noted that the AFTA utilization rate was on average only 5 percent and attributed this low uptake to RoO and other documentation requirements.
+Using this revealed-preference approach, Herin (1986) estimated the compliance costs of EU ROO for Central European countries at 5 percent; Cadot et al., (2005) found 2 percent for NAFTA.
+Manchin and Pelkmans-Balaoing (2007) noted that the AFTA utilisation rate was on average only 5 percent and attributed this low uptake to ROO and other documentation requirements.
 They also found threshold effects in tariff-preference margins (only at high levels did they affect trade), again suggestive of compliance costs offsetting the benefit of tariff reductions.
-Brenton and Manchin (2000) and others noted similarly low utilization rates for E.U. preferences, but the issue was muddled in the case of the E.U. by the large number of overlapping schemes which depressed uptake for every one taken in isolation while E.U. preferences, as a whole, had high combined uptake (see Candau and Jean 2005).
+Brenton and Manchin (2000) and others noted similarly low utilisation rates for EU preferences, but the issue was muddled in the case of the EU by the large number of overlapping schemes, which depressed uptake for every one taken in isolation while EU preferences, as a whole, had high combined uptake (see Candau and Jean, 2005).

-Using econometric approaches instead, Francois et al., (2006) estimated compliance costs at 4 percent and Cadot et al. at 6.5 percent.
-Beyond averages, Cadot et al., (2006a), Estevadeordal (2000) and Estevadeordal et al. (2008) found that RoO restrictiveness was typically higher in sectors also characterized by tariff peaks.
-Portugal-Perez (2009) decomposed NAFTA's RoOs into a component reflecting traditional trade-deflection concerns (proxied by the tariff differential between the U.S. and Mexico) and political-economy interference, and found that the latter raised the compliance costs of RoOs on average by 4.5 percentage points.
+Using econometric approaches instead, Francois et al. (2006) estimated compliance costs at 4 percent and Cadot et al. (2006a) at 6.5 percent.
+Beyond averages, Cadot et al. (2006a), Estevadeordal (2000) and Estevadeordal et al. (2008) found that ROO restrictiveness was typically higher in sectors also characterised by tariff peaks.
+Portugal-Perez (2009) decomposed NAFTA's ROO into a component reflecting traditional trade-deflection concerns (proxied by the tariff differential between the US and Mexico) and political-economy interference, and found that the latter raised the compliance costs of ROO on average by 4.5 percentage points.
 Most recently, Kelleher (2013) modified Harris' restrictiveness index to take cumulation rules into account.
-She proxied the facilitation effect of cumulation rules by the economic size of the cumulation zone (the share of the zone's combined GDPs in world GDP), and found a significant and sizable trade-inhibiting effect associated with higher values of her modified restrictiveness index, in particular in the textile & apparel sector.
+She proxied the facilitation effect of cumulation rules by the economic size of the cumulation zone (the share of the zone's combined gross domestic products [GDPs] in world GDP), and found a significant and sizable trade-inhibiting effect associated with higher values of her modified restrictiveness index, in particular in the textile & apparel sector.

 2.3.
-ASEAN's Tariffs and RoOs
+ASEAN's Tariffs and ROO